hilch/Pvi.py/README.md

 This is similar to logger1.py but since we use a control running < AR 4.x ANSL is not available here and we change to good old INA2000

 ## Handling profiler data

+handling profiler files is still beta since the file format is not public.
+The known structure was found out by reverse engineering.

 ### [profiler1.py](examples/profiler1.py)
 extract all profiler data *.pd file and save it to csv